NoRelect/Nephelite/README.md

 # Nephelite

 Nephelite is a WebAuthn based identity provider.
-It can deployed into a kubernetes cluster using ArgoCD, an example deployment is given below:
+It can be deployed into a kubernetes cluster using ArgoCD, an example deployment is given below:

 ```yaml